How to SAVE MONEY on Maryland Flood Insurance | Maryland Flood Zone Map

-It is important to have flood insurance coverage in Maryland because our beloved Cowboy State has seen a fair share of flooding, and there is likely more coming.
+It is important to have flood insurance coverage in Maryland because our beloved Cowboy State has seen a fair share of flooding, and more is likely coming.

-We believe that most homeowners think about Flood insurance in Maryland at some point, maybe before buying a home, or during the closing process.
-However, many of us only think about it when a big storm is looming, or we have heard on the news that there is flooding forecasted or happening currently too close to our home.
+We believe that most homeowners think about Flood insurance in Maryland at some point, maybe before buying a home or during the closing process.
+Many of us only think about it when a big storm looms.
+Or we have heard on the news that there is flooding forecasted or happening too close to our home.

 In Harris county, nearly 135,000 homes were damaged.
 Three-fourths of these properties were considered low to moderate risk.

 We often hear that people believe the government will help, which is true.
 However, a few things must align for you to get government assistance.